zanzo420/valheim-wearable_trophies/publish/README.md

 The changes done by the mod are visible to un-modded clients.

-# Features
+## Features

-Equip any trophy from the inventory to visually replace the helmet (while still keeping the stats).
+Equip any trophy (with shift key pressed) from the inventory to visually replace the helmet (while still keeping the stats).

 Note: Using some items can print warnings to the console but this should be harmless.

-# Credits
+## Credits

 Sources: [GitHub](https://github.com/JereKuusela/valheim-wearable_trophies)